Jeraymi/simple_shell/README.md

-This project was carried out by Jeremiah Anazodo and Jamiu Olarewaju
+This project was carried out by Jeremiah Anazodo and Jamiu Olarewaju.